Dan Ferrell writes about do-it-yourself car maintenance and repair. He has certifications in automation and control technology.

 Once your car's computer detects a CMP sensor failure, it will trigger the engine light and store a diagnostic trouble code (DTC) in its memory (see the table below for common camshaft position sensor trouble diagnostic codes).

 |Common CMP Trouble Codes||Source of Trouble|

 Circuit range or performance problem

 As you may expect, the specific location of the camshaft position sensor varies by a vehicle's make and model.
 On most models you can find the sensor somewhere around the cylinder head.
 Look around the top section of the timing belt/chain cover (in the front of the engine) or at the rear end of the cylinder head.
 Some GM models may have a special compartment for the sensor.

 Also, some Mercury Villager and Nissan Quest models locate the CMP sensor inside the distributor housing, as well as some Dodge Ram B1500, B2500, and B3500 series models with gasoline engines.

-I highly recommend that you buy a relatively inexpensive, aftermarket repair manual for your specific vehicle make and model for reference when doing maintenance and small repairs.
+If you need help finding the sensor(s), check the vehicle service manual for your particular model.
+You may find a copy in the reference section of your local public library.
+I highly recommend that you buy an aftermarket repair manual for your specific vehicle make and model (Haynes is a good inexpensive brand) for reference when doing maintenance and small repairs.

+VI.
 CMP Sensor Troubleshooting

 If your car computer has already triggered the engine light, you may retrieve the code (the DTC) using a code reader or a relatively inexpensive scan tool.
 If you don't own a code reader and can't afford to buy one, and you still can drive your car safely, just go to a nearby auto parts store that retrieves DTCs for free.